YMCA Hayo-Went-Ha Camps: Bush Division

+Leadership Corps

+This program is for completed 11th grade campers that help prepare themselves to become future Hayo-Went-Ha staff.

 YMCA Camp Arbutus/Hayo-Went-Ha for Girls

 During the 1980s, attempts were made by the state YMCA to include girls in camping activities.
 In the early 1990s, a girls' camp was formed at nearby Bows Lake.
 This facility, however, proved to be insufficient for long term use.
 The state YMCA then acquired Camp Arbutus (44.666728°N 85.513808°W), a camp south of Traverse City, Michigan on Arbutus Lake, which became the new site of YMCA Camp Arbutus Hayo-Went-Ha for Girls.